 These are my favorite potatoes of all time.
-Buttery with a browned, crunchy top crust, Mom's scalloped potatoes just melt in your mouth.
+Buttery with a browned, crunchy top crust, Mom's scalloped potatoes without cheese just melt in your mouth.

-To this day, when we're done eating, Mom asks if I want to "clean the pan" before she washes it.
+To this day, when we're done eating, Mom asks if I want to "clean the pan" before it gets washed.
 That's code for "scrape off the crusty goodness and shove the buttery, browned bits in your mouth."

 This divine side dish relies on four simple ingredients (potatoes, butter, flour and milk), plus salt, pepper and onion powder.
 Nothing else is really needed.

-I'm so excited that my husband, bless his heart, surprised me with a new mandoline for this job.
-(Although it sounds like a musical instrument, a mandoline's actually a nifty slicing device that enables you to adjust the thickness of each cut.)
+I'm so excited that my husband, bless his heart, surprised me with a new mandoline (affiliate link) for this job.
+Although it sounds like a musical instrument, a mandoline's actually a nifty slicing device that enables you to adjust the thickness of each cut.

 My old mandoline was missing the handheld gripper that protects your fingers.
 I used it for years without it, occasionally shaving off the tips of my fingernails in the process.